Xetera/notes/docs/american_gov/chapter14.md

 > * Thorough in researching things before making decisions.
 > * Well-thought out reports with all the details.
 > * Had a strong stance on diplomacy.
 "We are not at war with muslims"
+> * Actually listened to his chief of staff and advisors.
 >
 > _He was also not previously experienced in foreign policy though._